Phyllanthus grantii

-Glochidion grantii, also known by the synonym Phyllanthus grantii, is a species of tree or shrub in the family Phyllanthaceae.
-It is endemic to the islands of Tahaa and Raiatea in the Society Islands of French Polynesia, where it is restricted to montane plateaus and ridge forests at elevations of 435–730 meters.
+Phyllanthus grantii, also known by the synonym Glochidion grantii, is a species of tree or shrub in the family Phyllanthaceae.
+It is endemic to the islands of Tahaʻa and Raiatea in the Society Islands of French Polynesia, where it is restricted to montane plateaus and ridge forests at elevations of 435–730 meters.

+The species was first described as Glochidion grantii by Jacques Florence in 1996.
+In 2011 Warren Lambert Wagner and David H. Lorence placed the species in genus Phyllanthus as P. grantii.